ENERZAi/OptimaV2-Docs/docs/kernel/Tutorial/Chapter3.md

         foo
     }

-    foo <| 3 <| 4 // result : 9 if a was true, 8 otherwise
+    let res = foo <| 3 <| 4 // result : 9 if a was true, 8 otherwise
+    !{res}
 }

 ```
-While c is defined inside scope of if/else statement, we can still compute the 'foo' because c = <value> is already stored inside the closure 'foo'.
+While c is defined inside scope of if/else statement, we can still compute the 'foo' because value of c is already stored inside the closure 'foo'.

 ### Recursions
 Recursions are very important feature in Opto.
 Many critical functionalities are built with recursions in Opto.
 It is used when generating nested for loops, variable indices, and lots more.